AFM-SPM/TopoStats/docs/advanced/disordered_tracing.md

 This module measures the number of junctions and endpoints for each pruned skeleton object and appends these columns to the `all_statistics.csv`.
-In addition, the `all_disordered_segment_statistics.csv` file is produced which measures the length, type, connections, pixel value minimum, middle, median, mean and standard deviation for each skeleton segment between junctions using [Skan](https://skeleton-analysis.org/stable/index.html).
+In addition, the `all_disordered_segment_statistics.csv` file is produced which measures the length, type, connections, and pixel value (typically height);
+minimum, middle, median, mean and standard deviation for each skeleton segment between junctions using [Skan](https://skeleton-analysis.org/stable/index.html).
 The branch types are given by: